This is a Register Item. Download the Full Report

 The Raurimu Spiral was added to the IPENZ Engineering Heritage Register on 24 April 2012.
 IPENZ recognised the engineering heritage value of the Raurimu Spiral with a plaque unveiled February 2009.

-This place has been registered by the New Zealand Historic Places Trust as a Category 1 historic place (Register no. 7588) and it is also part of the North Island Main Trunk (NIMT) historic area (Register no.7793):
+This place has been recognised by Heritage New Zealand as a Category 1 historic place (List no. 7588) and it is also part of the North Island Main Trunk (NIMT) Historic Area (List no.7793):

-Raurimu Spiral: New Zealand Historic Places Trust Register information
+- Raurimu Spiral: New Zealand Heritage List/Rarangi Korero information

-North Island Main Trunk (NIMT) Historic Area: New Zealand Historic Places Trust register information (www.historic.org.nz)
+- North Island Main Trunk (NIMT) Historic Area: New Zealand Heritage List/Rarangi Korero information (www.heritage.org.nz).

 R S Fletcher, Single Track, The Construction of the North Island Main Trunk Railway, Collins, Auckland, 1978